margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's the same metaphor, but a different story.
 It's the same culture, but different perspectives.
 It's the same truth, but different journeys.
+It's the same system, but a different objective.
-It's the same idea, but a different viewpoint.
+It's the same place, but a different viewpoint.
+It's the same destination, but different roads.
+It's the same idea, but different forms.
+It's the same lesson, but different challenges to overcome.

 --We are all weaving in and out and learning the same lessons in different colors.

 Each one of us individual.